tinobragaa/hefestus-cave/README.md

 ## Bugs

-Bug: I decided to add a custom domain to my project.
+`Bug`: I decided to add a custom domain to my project.
 After I bought the domain with the registrar and pointed to the heroku application, I was getting a error a bad request error (code 400) after pointing the new domain.
 [400 Error - Stack Overflow](https://stackoverflow.com/questions/23252733/i-get-an-error-400-bad-request-on-custom-heroku-domain-but-works-fine-on-foo-h/27402083#27402083).
 <br>
-Fix: I added the new domain into the list of allowed hosts on settings.py.
+`Fix`: I added the new domain into the list of allowed hosts on settings.py.

-Bug: When I was bulding up the homepage, I noticed a problem where the hero image and the footer were causing a white space on the left side.
+`Bug`: When I was bulding up the homepage, I noticed a problem where the hero image and the footer were causing a white space on the left side.
 After inspecting it, I found out that the issue stemmed from the "row" class in Bootstrap, which has a negative margin.
 [Boostrap's "Row" Negative Margin - Stack Overflow](https://stackoverflow.com/questions/23153497/bootstrap-row-class-contains-margin-left-and-margin-right-which-creates-problems).
 <br>
-Fix: After reading the [Bootstrap Documentation](https://getbootstrap.com/docs/3.4/css/), I discovered that Bootstrap's "row" class naturally includes a negative margin.
+`Fix`: After reading the [Bootstrap Documentation](https://getbootstrap.com/docs/3.4/css/), I discovered that Bootstrap's "row" class naturally includes a negative margin.
 However, Bootstrap also offers containers such as container-fluid or container that automatically adjust margins to offset this negative margin.
 So, to fix the issue, I need to ensure that rows are properly nested within a container.

-Bug: After uploading the product's images, the images uploaded to the AWS bucket were appearing as broken links on the deployed site.
+`Bug`: After uploading the product's images, the images uploaded to the AWS bucket were appearing as broken links on the deployed site.
 I observed that the CSS files were loading correctly, upon closer inspection of the AWS image paths, I discovered that the URLs included the AWS region, leading to the inaccessibility of the images on the production site.
 <br>
-Fix: The AWS_S3_CUSTOM_DOMAIN variable in the settings is updated to include the AWS region in the URL path.
+`Fix`: The AWS_S3_CUSTOM_DOMAIN variable in the settings is updated to include the AWS region in the URL path.
 By setting AWS_S3_CUSTOM_DOMAIN to f'{AWS_STORAGE_BUCKET_NAME}.s3.{AWS_S3_REGION_NAME}.amazonaws.com', the URL paths for images are now valid, ensuring they are correctly displayed on the deployed version of the website.

 ## Deployment